There are many different types of mouse traps on the market & I think by now I have tried almost all of them.

-- The best mouse trap alternative if you don’t really want to kill the mice, but rather keep them away.
+- The best alternative if you don’t really want to kill the mice, but rather keep them away.

 - If you have a very large house, the ultrasonic waves may not reach all the areas where mice are living.

-- Is not as effective if you already have mice in your home.
+- Repellers are not as effective if you already have mice in your home.

 - Not all ultrasonic traps are created equal.
-There are definitely some good products on the market, but there are also others which simply don’t work.
+There are definitely some good products on the market, but there are also others that simply don’t work.
 Do your research before you buy.

-- There is no snapping mechanism which could hurt little fingers or noses.
+- There is no snapping mechanism that could hurt little fingers or noses.

 - They don’t always work.
 Sometimes you will just see a little fur on the trap.

-- In my opinion, this is not a humane way to get rid of mice.
-The glue doesn’t kill the mouse, it just works to keep the mouse stuck on the pad, then the mouse will slowly die since it has no access to food or water.
+- In my opinion, this is not a humane method of killing rodents.
+The glue doesn’t kill the captured mice, it just works to keep the mouse stuck on the pad, then the mouse will slowly die since it has no access to food or water.

-- Looking for a long term efficient solution & don’t mind putting out a little more cash initially?
-Get the Electric Mouse Traps.
+- Looking for a long-term efficient solution & don’t mind putting out a little more cash initially?
+Get an Electronic Mouse Trap.

 - Need an economical solution to trap mice fast?
 Use the Snap-E Plastic Traps.